 Vegetable crumble recipe method

 - Chop your vegetables into smaller pieces.

-- Soften your vegetables in a pan of boiled water.
+- Parboil your vegetables in a pan of boiled water.
 You won't need to parboil vegetables like peppers.

 - Whilst your vegetables are softening, mix together the flour and butter until you make breadcrumbs.

 - Drain your vegetables and place them into a casserole dish – there is no need to oil the dish.

-- Mix the parsley and salt into the breadcrumb mix.
+- Mix the parsley, chilli flakes and salt into the breadcrumb mix.

 - Spoon the breadcrumb mix over the vegetables in the casserole dish.

 - Place in the oven for 45 minutes to an hour.
 The vegetable crumble pictured here was in for 45 minutes – I would have preferred an extra 15 minutes to really brown up.